How To Make Promissory Note in the Philippines (With Free Sample Templates)

 The details of a promissory note will depend on the complexities of your agreement.
 However, a promissory note should contain at least the following parts:

-2. The statement “For value received”, to indicate the maker has received the amount borrowed.
+The statement “For value received” indicates the maker has received the amount borrowed.

-3. The name of the maker.
+The name of the maker.
 The maker is the person promising or signing the promissory note.
-You may include a statement that the maker is of legal age, the civil status, citizenship, and residence address.
+You may include a statement indicating the maker’s legal age, civil status, citizenship, and residence address.

-8. Other conditions, if any.
-For example, paying at a particular location or with a certain interest.
+Other conditions, if any.
+For example, you pay at a particular location or with a specific interest.

-11. Acknowledgment – is the act of the person signing the document in going before a Notary Public and declaring it to be his or her act or deed (optional).
+Acknowledgment – is the act of the person signing the document before a Notary Public and declaring it to be his or her act or deed (optional).

 Please note that a promissory note is valid even without the signature of a witness or an Acknowledgment.